-Pants are wild and promiscuous because they allow men to see the split in the legs of women.
-In other words, they draw attention to her ervah even if it is actually covered.
-Habituation will not help when something draws anywhere near to ervah.
+Pants are “wild and promiscuous” because they allow men to see the split in the legs of women.
+They draw attention to her ervah even if it is actually covered.
+Habituation will not help when something draws attention to ervah.
 He decries the mingling of the sexes that takes place in school and at work.
 The camp is being polluted.
-Ervat Davar or conceptual ervah is driving away the presence of God.
+Ervat davar or conceptual ervah is driving away the presence of God.

-In short, the difficulty with pants remains even when the halakhic discourse around cross-dressing is resolved.
-It results in a far more insidious issue for it involves a perceived breach in feminine modesty within society.
+Thus, the difficulty with pants remains even when the halakhic discourse regarding cross-dressing is resolved.
+It results in a far more insidious issue, for it involves a perceived breach of feminine modesty within society.
 Rav Hodaya is the first to suggest that the split in the legs represents an insurmountable modesty violation.
-It is not clear where he draws this from.
+The source for this conclusion is not clear.
 Rabbi Henkin wonders the same thing.
 He explains that the phrase “spreading the legs” which Rabbi Hodaya uses in his rejection of pants actually refers in rabbinic literature to the movement a woman makes during sexual intercourse.
 While this is an immodest position when exhibited outside of that particular act, it is acceptable according to the Talmud when she rides on a horse or donkey.
-Rabbi Henkin concludes that a woman who walks and sits normally in pants is not exhibiting immodest behaviour.
+Rabbi Henkin concludes that a woman who walks and sits normally in pants is not exhibiting immodest behavior.
 The garment is not the issue, explains Rabbi Henkin; the concern for an immodest pose is relevant either in pants or in a skirt.
 Pants do not intrinsically represent immodesty.

-We have thus presented two schools of religious thought when addressing possible prohibitions with regard to women wearing pants: one school trumpets the Biblical prohibition of cross dressing and the other, an insurmountable breach in modesty.
+We have thus presented two schools of religious thought when addressing possible prohibitions with regard to women wearing pants.
+One school trumpets the biblical prohibition of cross-dressing and the other, an insurmountable breach in modesty.

-Those two positions are well represented in a polemic that broke out between Rabbi Ovadia Yosef and Rabbi Eliezer Waldenberg on this topic.
+Those two positions are well represented in a polemical exchange between Rabbi Ovadia Yosef and Rabbi Eliezer Waldenberg on this topic.

-In the early 1970’s, a school principal wrote to Rabbi Ovadia Yosef explaining that his female students were coming to school in mini skirts and there was little he could do to prevent this.
+In the early 1970s, a school principal wrote to Rabbi Ovadia Yosef explaining that his female students were coming to school in mini-skirts and there was little he could do to prevent this.
 He then asked whether pants would be preferable.
-Rabbi Ovadia starts off his response by attacking the mini skirt, prohibiting it both because of sexual promiscuity and because it violates the injunction not to, “Go after the non-Jews in their behavior…mini skirts are a sign of the promiscuous culture of the West..
+Rabbi Ovadia starts off his response by attacking the mini-skirt, prohibiting it both because of sexual promiscuity and because it violates the injunction not to: “Go after the non-Jews in their behavior…mini-skirts are a sign of the promiscuous culture of the West.
 He then analyzes the prohibition of “male articles” and comes to the conclusion, after a lengthy analysis involving the Talmud and early and late rabbinic authorities, that pants which are made for women do not violate that prohibition.
 Even articles of clothing that are unisex do not violate the prohibition.
 However, he explains that pants are inadvisable: